 The practical use of a PTSD screening tool is highly dependent on its cutoff value.
-Therefore, we next investigate the optimal cutoff value for PTSD prediction by striking a proper balance between sensitivity and specificity.
-A commonly used technique for deciding the cutoff point in primary care screening is to maximize the sensitivity score while maintaining the specificity at a pre-specified level, ensuring that the screening tool will not capture too many false positives.
+Therefore, we investigate the optimal cutoff value for PTSD prediction by striking a proper balance between sensitivity and specificity.
+A commonly used technique for deciding the cutoff point in primary care screening is to maximize the sensitivity score while maintaining the specificity at a prespecified level, ensuring that the screening tool will not capture too many false positives.
 We first set the minimum specificity in this study to be 0.80 (Prins et al. 2016).
-As a consequence, the optimal cutoff for our proposed GL_2 -regularized BN with λ{min} is identified to be 0.2616 with the corresponding sensitivity as 0.7039, specificity as 0.8000^8 .
-Compared with BIC score-based BN, the sensitivity of GL_2 -regularized BN with λ{min} is 1.08% higher.
-We also investigate the sensitivity and specificity using only PC-PTSD-5 with a cutoff of 3.
-PC-PTSD-5 test provides a sensitivity of 0.4599 and a specificity of 0.9243.
-If VA wants to maintain the same level of specificity, then the optimal cutoff for our proposed GL_2 -regularized BN is 0.4154, which results in a sensitivity of 0.4971 and a specificity of 0.9247.
-This indicates a 3.72% increase in screening sensitivity compared to the PC-PTSD-5 test.
-As the number of new VA enrollees is at least around 160,000 each year (FY 2017), this translates to 1374 more successfully detected PTSD veterans per year9.
-Also, GL_2 -regularized BN's sensitivity is 0.13% higher than that for BIC score-based BN, which translates to almost 50 more successfully detected PTSD veterans per year10.
-Accordingly, our proposed GL_2 -regularized BN consistently performs better in these metrics.
-A 0.13% (almost 50 veterans per year) difference does not appear to be significant, but it is a noticeable improvement over a long period.
+As a consequence, the optimal cutoff for our proposed $GL_2$ -regularized BN with $\lambda{min}$ is identified to be 0.2616 with the corresponding sensitivity as 0.7039, specificity as 0.8000.8 Compared with BIC score-based BN, the sensitivity of $GL_2$ -regularized BN with $\lambda{min}$ is 1.08% higher.
+We also investigate the sensitivity and specificity using only PC-PTSD-5 with a cutoff of three.
+The PC-PTSD-5 test provides a sensitivity of 0.4599 and a specificity of 0.9243.
+Suppose VA wants to maintain the same level of specificity.
+In that case, the optimal cutoff for our proposed GL2-regularized BN is 0.4154, which results in a sensitivity of 0.4971 and a specificity of 0.9247.
+This indicates a 3.72% increase in screening sensitivity compared with the PC-PTSD-5 test.
+As the number of new VA enrollees is at least around 160,000 each year (FY 2017), this translates to 1374 more successfully detected PTSD veterans per year.
+Also, $GL_2$ -regularized BN's sensitivity is 0.13% higher than that for BIC score-based BN, which translates to almost 50 more successfully detected PTSD veterans per year.
+Accordingly, our proposed GL2-regularized BN consistently performs better in these metrics.
+A 0.13% (almost 50 veterans per year) difference does not appear significant, but it is a noticeable improvement over a long period.